 It has been a busy year.
-We all live our day-today lives with the coming and going, whether it's going to our jobs, keeping up with treatments or doctors' appointments etc., and it is hard and find peace through it all.
+We all live our day-today lives with the coming and going, whether it's going to our jobs, keeping up with treatments or doctors' appointments etc., and it is hard to find the time to take a moment and find peace through it all.
 The weekend Noho has always been a social gathering centred on togetherness and the well-being of one another.
 This time around, it gave me a feeling of great relaxation; it gave me that moment of peace that I had long needed in my busy

 Te Tahawai Marae opened their doors to our group of people and gave us a warm welcome to start our annual Noho Marae, which this year was held in Auckland.
-The focus of the weekend was on our whanau and the celebration of Matariki, the Maori New Year.
+The focus of the weekend was on our whānau and the celebration of Matariki, the Maori New Year.
 It was great to see old and new faces attend the Noho.